levikline/vscode-style-ext-switcher/README.md

 ## Introduction

 `vscode-style-ext-switcher` is a Visual Studio Code extension designed to streamline switching between companion JavaScript (or TypeScript) and CSS (or SCSS) files.
 This extension is particularly useful for developers working with React or other frameworks where related files frequently share the same base name but have different extensions.

 ## Features

 - **Switch between JS/TS and CSS/SCSS files**: Quickly switch between JavaScript/TypeScript and CSS/SCSS files with matching base names.
-- **Directory name fallback**: If no matching files are found using the current file name, the extension will search using the parent directory name as the base name.
+- **Directory name fallback**: When editing a file, if no matching files are found using the current file name, the extension will search using the parent directory name as the base name.
+See below for more details.
-- **Create companion files**: If no companion files exist, you can easily create a new companion file using a prompt.
+- **Create companion files**: When editing a Javascript/TypeScript file, if no companion CSS file exists, you will be prompted to create one.

 ## Example Directory Structure

 Consider a project structure where you have a `NavigationBar` component folder containing `index.tsx` and `NavigationBar.module.scss`.
 This is a typical scenario where `vscode-style-ext-switcher` proves useful.

 ```plaintext
 my-project/